-4.7.3 Weather conditions
+4.7.3 WEATHER CONDITIONS

 Do not apply pesticides in a way which may lead to drift.
-You should think about:
+Issues to think about:

-- if the wind direction and speed would cause the pesticide to drift away from the target; or - there is a chance that air movement will carry spray droplets or vapour away from the target area.
+- if the wind direction and speed would cause the pesticide to drift away from the target; or - if there is a chance that air movement will carry spray droplets or vapour away from the target area.